Why News Corporation’s USD 0.10 Dividend Matters for ASX Investors

 Dividend Announcement Details

-News Corporation has declared an ordinary dividend of USD 0.10 per Class B Voting Common Stock-CDI, reflecting the company’s ongoing commitment to returning value to shareholders.
-The dividend relates to the six-month period ending 30 June 2025 and will be paid on 8 October 2025.
-Investors should note the ex-dividend date is set for 9 September 2025, with the record date following on 10 September 2025.
+News Corporation has declared an ordinary dividend of USD 0.10 per Class A Non-Voting Common Stock-CDI, reflecting the company’s ongoing commitment to returning value to shareholders.
+The dividend relates to the six-month period ending June 30, 2025, with an ex-dividend date set for September 9, 2025, and a record date of September 10, 2025.
+Payment is scheduled for October 8, 2025.

 Currency and Tax Considerations